Featured image courtesy of MLB.com

 Unfiltered Thoughts on Travis Lakins

 Is Travis Lakins as good as his ERA suggests?
 Probably not, but that’s ok because his ERA is absurdly good.
-Even when normalizing his peripherals, Lakins still would be having a good season.
+Even when normalizing his peripherals, Lakins still would have had a good 2018.
 He has strikeout ability and forces batters to hit balls on the ground.
 His fastball boasts borderline elite speed, and his cutter compliments it very well.